Jehovah's Witnesses: Separateness

 Jehovah's Witnesses believe that the Bible condemns mixing religions, on the basis that there can only be one truth from God, and therefore reject interfaith and ecumenical movements.
 They believe that only Jehovah's Witnesses represent true Christianity and that other denominations do not meet God's requirements; all other Christian denominations (collectively referred to as "Christendom") along with all other religions are considered "false religion".
 Jehovah's Witnesses are taught that it is vital to remain "separate from the world."
 Their literature defines the "world" as "the mass of mankind apart from Jehovah's approved servants" and teach that it is morally contaminated and ruled by Satan.
 Jehovah's Witnesses are taught that association with "worldly" people presents a danger to their faith.

-Post-secondary education is considered "spiritually dangerous" as it requires extended association with those outside the group.
-Obtaining this education is also perceived as unnecessary since Jehovah's Witnesses believe that Armageddon is imminent.
+For many years, the Watch Tower Society has stated that secondary education is "spiritually dangerous" as it requires extended association with those outside the group.
+The denomination has also presented further education as unnecessary in view of their belief that Armageddon is imminent.
 Trade schools are suggested as an alternative.
 Adolescent Jehovah's Witnesses are also encouraged to become Bethelites.
+In 2025, the view of higher education was adjusted, with a statement that, "While there are dangers involved in pursuing certain forms of education, basically, whether to obtain additional education or not is a matter for personal decision," and that, "no Christian—including the elders—should judge a fellow Christian's personal decision on this matter."

 Jehovah's Witnesses do not celebrate religious holidays such as Christmas and Easter, nor do they observe birthdays, national holidays, or other celebrations they consider to honor people other than Jesus.
 They believe that these and many other customs have pagan origins or reflect nationalistic spirit.
 Members are told that spontaneous giving at other times can help their children to not feel deprived of birthdays or other celebrations.
 Wedding anniversaries are allowed.
 Jehovah's Witnesses are not permitted to work in industries associated with the military and refuse national military service, which in some countries may result in their arrest and imprisonment.
 They also refuse to salute flags or participate in patriotic activities.
 Adherents see themselves as a worldwide brotherhood that transcends national boundaries and ethnic loyalties.

 Jehovah's Witnesses are often viewed as being without agency or brainwashed by the anti-cult movement.
 Andrew Holden believes that most members who join millenarian movements such as Jehovah's Witnesses have made an informed choice, but that defectors "are seldom allowed a dignified exit", and describes the administration as autocratic.
-Rodney Stark believes that Jehovah's Witness leaders are "not always very democratic" and that members "are expected to conform to rather strict standards," but adds that "enforcement tends to be very informal, sustained by the close bonds of friendship within the group", and that members see themselves as "part of the power structure rather than subject to it."
+Sociologist Rodney Stark believes that Jehovah's Witness leaders are "not always very democratic" and that members "are expected to conform to rather strict standards," but adds that "enforcement tends to be very informal, sustained by the close bonds of friendship within the group", and that members see themselves as "part of the power structure rather than subject to it."